Isla Mata la Gata – A Tiny Island Paradise

 Mata la Gata

 The mangrove cayos (keys or cays in English) in La Parguera are really something to see.
 They are tiny specks of green in middle of the blue ocean.
 Most are nothing more than clumps of mangroves and broken coral.
-However, there is one in particular — Mata de Gata — that has the facilities that you need to make a perfect setting for a picnic.
+However, there WAS one in particular — Mata de Gata — that had the facilities that you needed to make a perfect setting for a picnic.
+At this time, it is more of a “hang out in the water or on your boat” experience, which is still fun!

 Being an island, you will need a kayak, boat or another type of watercraft out to it.
 But once there, you may never want to leave!